Acne Scar Treatment NYC

 Many patients suffer from acne over the course of their lifetime.
 Unfortunately, acne and acne breakouts, if not taken care of promptly, can result in acne scars.
-Dr. Michele Green is a board certified dermatologist, specializing in acne, skin discoloration and dark spots from acne, skin care, and the best acne scar treatment in NYC.
-Dr. Green has the most cutting edge laser treatments and technologies for treating acne scars in her boutique, private, New York City office.
+Dr. Michele Green is a board-certified dermatologist in NYC, specializing in acne, skin discoloration, dark spots from acne, skincare, and the best acne scar treatment in NYC.
+Dr. Green utilizes the most cutting-edge laser treatments and technologies for treating acne scars in her boutique, private, New York City office.
 It is important to understand the fundamentals of acne and acne breakouts to best prevent and treat potential acne scarring.

-Dr. Green offers extensive experience in the diagnosis and treatment of acne in order to prevent the evolution of acne scars, hyperpigmentation and dark marks.
+Dr. Green had over two decades of experience in the diagnosis and treatment of acne in order to prevent the evolution of acne scars, hyperpigmentation, and dark marks.
 Dr. Green provides effective acne management, and the best acne scar treatment to reverse the effects of past acne scars and discoloration.
-With an extensive array of acne scar laser treatments and dermal fillers to produce new collagen, and replace lost volume, all types of acne scars can be treated safely and effectively.
+With an extensive array of acne scar laser treatments and dermal fillers to produce new collagen, and replace lost volume, all different types of acne scars can be treated safely and effectively.

 When the sebaceous glands function properly, they collect and excrete an oily substance called sebum, which helps to keep the skin healthy and prevent it from drying out.
 However, the very narrow channels through which the sebum leaves the sebaceous glands often become plugged.
 Acne is caused by this clogging of the pores and inflammation of the sebaceous glands.

 Once these channels are blocked, bacteria that normally live within the sebaceous glands multiply rapidly, initiating the chemical reaction we know as inflammation in the skin cells.
 This in turn leads to the pimples, pustules, and cysts, associated with inflammatory acne.

-Depending on the type of acne which each patient is suffering from, the goal is to cure existing breakouts and treat these flareups with either topical medications, oral medications, acne extractions, facials, hydrafacials, chemical peels, Blu-light therapy, or other in-office procedures at Dr. Green’s private NYC office.
+Depending on the type of acne that each patient is suffering from, the goal is to cure existing breakouts and treat these flareups with either topical medications, oral medications, acne extractions, facials, HydraFacials, chemical peels, Blu-light therapy, or other in-office procedures at Dr. Green’s private NYC office.

 What are the different types of acne?